Bmeaz/cs430-project5/README.md

 ## Usage

-Open the `index.html` file on a local webserver or view the app hosted on GitHub Pages [here](https://petetetete.github.io/cs430-project5/).
+Open the `index.html` file on a local webserver (to avoid cross-origin errors) or view the app hosted on GitHub Pages [here](https://petetetete.github.io/cs430-project5/).

 ## Examples